Inflation-focused Pierre Poilievre back to Parliament as health-care talks loom

 Same with guns.

-But what does the Conservative leader think should happen when premiers ask for billions more in federal health transfers?
+But what does the Conservative leader think should happen when premiers ask for billions more in federal health-care dollars?

 With a deal under negotiation between Ottawa and provinces, and premiers invited to a meeting with Prime Minister Justin Trudeau in early February, the issue remains one where the Tory leader's position appears somewhat murky, including to some inside his own party.

-Talk of what the year may bring for the economy is on the minds of Conservatives as they continue meeting Saturday to discuss plans for returning to the House of Commons next week, but also for the governing Liberals, whose caucus is meeting the same day.
+Talk of what the year may bring for the economy was on the minds of Conservatives as they met Saturday to discuss priorities for the months ahead given the House of Commons' return next week.
+Prime Minister Justin Trudeau met with his Liberal caucus the same day.

 Poilievre regularly talks about the financial crunch Canadians are in, whether in struggling to afford a house and make mortgage payments or dealing with costly grocery bills and relying on food banks.